maplibre/maplibre/CHARTER.md

 The Board shall have at least the following roles:

- * Treasurer: Takes care of financial transactions and accounting.
+ * Treasurer: Responsible for financial transactions and accounting.
- * Secretary: Writes and publishes meeting notes, manages Voting membership.
+ * Secretary: Responsible for taking and publishing meeting notes and management of Voting membership.

 The Governing Board meets at least 4 times per year, publishes quarterly financial reports, and shares the content of their meetings with the MapLibre Community to the extent the Board deems appropriate.